wszgrcy/code-recycle/docs/en-US/README.md

 ## Code Recycle
-> A search and replace tool specifically designed for programming languages.
+> A search/replace tool specifically designed for code programming
+> Use more readable text to search for similar structures in the code

 ## Using scenario